annonch/DSSnet/README.md

 * In windows: IED file, and the load / generator 'loadshape' files are placed in C:\\DSS\DSSnet\dss\ So copy paste accordingly.
 * In windows: the monitors that are exported need to be moved or they will be overwritten by subsequent experiments automatically
 * when the

+## UTILITIES ##
+* htop - utilizes vt information on processes type `sudo -E htop` or just `htop` in non sudo permissions to view interesting stuff
+* `ps fj` is a nice formated output to verify models are running

 ### Moving Forward ###
 * now that the code is working you can start by creating the DSS circuit.
 * create an entry for each IED (controllable load/generator/es/etc) in the IED configuration file in windows.
 Note IED file items are ones such that will be updated via the network coordinator.